History of UCP of Sacramento & Northern California

 In 2010 UCP of Sacramento and Northern California added three more counties – Butte, Shasta and Sutter to our service area.

 In 2017, we launched our Odyssey program.
-At the wake of CA-run institutions closing its doors to its severely disabled patients, we were one of the first organizations to provide these adults, who have been institutionalized at Sonoma and Porterville Developmental Centers for most of their lives, with a quality community-based care program in the greater Sacramento area.
+During the wake of CA-run institutions closing their doors to severely disabled patients, we were one of the first organizations to provide these adults, who have been institutionalized at Sonoma and Porterville Developmental Centers for most of their lives, with a quality community-based care program in the greater Sacramento area.
 With the opening of Odyssey, 30+ more clients were served in the Rancho Cordova area.

 UCP is the region’s leading provider of evidence-based practices that enable children and adults living with disabilities and their families to better their abilities to live a life with increased independence, productivity and self-confidence.
 With more than 85 percent of our clients considered low- or middle-income, our services are pivotal to improving their quality of life, alleviating barriers to independence and helping individuals of all ages reach their full potential.

 UCP provides a wide array of programs to people in Sacramento, Placer, El Dorado, Butte, Yolo, Nevada, Shasta and Sutter Counties.
-Programs include Saddle Pals adaptive horseback riding, our Autism Center for Excellence at Sacramento State, adult day programs, independent living services, transportation and in-home respite care for families.
+Programs include Saddle Pals adaptive horseback riding, adult day programs, independent living services, transportation and in-home respite care for families.

 Ninety cents of every dollar donated goes directly to UCP programs and services, giving dignity to people with developmental disabilities.

 Whatever the challenge, UCP has welcomed the multiple opportunities to serve our community.
 We continually strive to fulfill our mission of Life Without Limits for People with Disabilities.